qihongl/learn-hippo/docs/paper_task_encoding/decision_log.md

 - Before optimizing the encoding policy, fixed endpoint encoding was verified to beat fixed midpoint, midpoint-plus-endpoint, and dense encoding when each schedule was applied identically to distracting and target events on new DM trials.

+## 2026-08-30 — Shared-policy correction

+- The first exploratory free-policy run incorrectly optimized encoding only in the target event while forcing endpoint encoding in the distracting event.
+This made dense late target memories artificially useful and is not evidence about the proposed shared encoding policy.
+- The corrected objective applies one shared encoding network independently to every time point in both events.
+Both sets of sampled actions receive the same delayed prediction outcome, and both distracting and target traces enter retrieval.
+- With this correction, a 1,000-update single-seed diagnostic showed partial temporal sensitivity but not successful selective encoding: endpoint probability was 0.864, mean nonendpoint probability was 0.667, the model encoded 10.90 times per event, and held-out expected reward was 0.394 versus approximately 0.493 for no encoding.
+  This run is a failure under the preregistered prediction-benefit criterion.